Debt Validation - How to Validate a Debt With Collection Agency

 - You can try sending them this letter to see if they will budge.
 They may tell you that the request needs to come from the creditor.
 This is baloney.
 If they can't give you reasonable information on how they verified the information and the collection agency has provided you none, you can conclude there was no reasonable investigation performed.
-They are teetering on the edge of "willful non-compliance" under the FCRA.
-Tell them so.

 - File a suit in either small claims, state or federal court.
 The basis of the lawsuit should be that the credit bureaus could not provide a satisfactory method of verification, or did not conduct a reasonable investigation.